-We based the discharge counts by stratum for the target universe totals on all SID discharges from all HCUP Partners, unless there were missing hospitals.
+The target universe totals for the discharge counts by stratum were based on all SID discharges from all HCUP Partners, unless there were missing hospitals.
 If there were hospitals missing from the stratum according to the AHA, then the target universe total included SID discharges for all available hospitals plus the AHA admission counts for the missing hospitals.
 This approach was consistent with the NIS and took advantage of the fact that the SID included over 95 percent of discharges from community hospitals that are not rehabilitation or LTAC hospitals in the United States.
 Discharge counts for the sampling frame were based on the NRD discharges (after the exclusion of States, hospitals, and discharges).

-To determine discharge-level weights, we summarized the number of discharges for the target universe and the sampling frame by stratum defined by hospital characteristics (census region, urban/rural location, hospital teaching status, size of the hospital defined by the number of beds, and hospital control) and patient characteristics (sex and five age groups [0, 1-17, 18-44, 45-64, and 65 and older]).
+To determine discharge-level weights, the number of discharges for the target universe and the sampling frame were summarized by stratum.
+Each stratum was defined by hospital characteristics (census region, urban/rural location, hospital teaching status, size of the hospital defined by the number of beds, and type of ownership) and patient characteristics (sex and five age groups [0, 1-17, 18-44, 45-64, and 65 and older]).
 Within each stratum, s, each NRD inpatient admission received a weight:

-DISCWTi,i = Ns(universe) $${i,i} \div Ns(sample){i,i}$$
+DISCWTi,j = Ns(universe) i,j ÷ Ns(sample)i,j

-where $Ns(universe){i,j}$ represents the number of inpatient discharges at community hospitals that were not a rehabilitation or LTAC hospital in the universe within stratum s for sex i and age group j; $Ns(sample){i,j}$ is the number of inpatient discharges in the sampling frame for sex i and age group j.
+where Ns(universe) ${i,j}$ represents the number of inpatient discharges at community hospitals that were not a rehabilitation or LTAC hospital in the universe within stratum s for sex i and age group j; Ns(sample) ${i,j}$ is the number of inpatient discharges in the sampling frame for sex i and age group j.
 Age group j included ages 0, 1-17, 18-44, 45-64, 65 and older.
 Therefore, each discharge's weight (DISCWTi,j) is equal to the number of inpatient discharges it represents in stratum s for sex i and age group j during that year.

-To improve reliability of the age distribution of the SID discharges, we collapsed some strata in the target universe prior to the weight calculations such that we included at least two SID hospitals and at least 100 discharges from the SID in each stratum.
-In addition, we collapsed some strata to include at least two hospitals in each stratum in the sample frame.
-We first collapsed strata across control/ownership, combining either the two private designations or all three types of control (public, private not-for-profit, and private for-profit).
+To improve reliability of the age distribution of the SID discharges, some strata in the target universe were collapsed prior to the weight calculations such that at least two SID hospitals and at least 100 discharges from the SID were included in each stratum.
+In addition, some strata were collapsed to include at least two hospitals in each stratum in the sample frame.
+Strata were first collapsed across control/ownership, combining either the two private designations or all three types of control (public, private not-for-profit, and private for-profit).
 If the stratum combined across control still lacked a sufficient number of hospitals or discharges, then the location category was collapsed.
-Small and large metropolitan areas are combined or micropolitan and rural areas are combined.
+Small and large metropolitan areas were combined or micropolitan and rural areas were combined.
 Lastly, if the stratum still lacked a sufficient number of hospitals or discharges, then the bed-size category was collapsed with large and medium hospitals combined.
 There was no collapsing of strata across region or teaching status.
-In addition, we adjusted weights if a hospital was missing data for one or more quarters in the year.
+In addition, weights were adjusted if a hospital was missing data for one or more quarters in the year.
 The range of weights by age and sex are provided in Appendix A, Table 5.